End of the road looms for one of Halifax's first female bus drivers

 Few female drivers

-Still, Metro Transit had its own challenges.
+Still, Metro Transit — now called Halifax Transit — had its own challenges.
 The workplace was almost entirely male and Cruickshank says she had to prove herself to them.

 "Coming in, I was scared to death," Cruickshank remembers.